ColtonDx/Proxmox-P.A.C.T./README.md

 ### SSH Mode (Default)
 1. **On your management machine**:
-   - Reads configuration from environment variables, `.env.local`, or CLI parameters
+   - Reads configuration from CLI arguments, interactive mode, or from an answerfile
    - Builds a list of distros to process based on enabled options or explicit `--build` parameter
    - Connects to Proxmox via SSH using password or key-based authentication
    - Uploads `proxmox.sh` script with CLI parameters (`--vmid`, `--storage`, `--build`)
    - Executes proxmox.sh remotely

 2. **On Proxmox**:
-   - Parses CLI parameters for VMID, storage pool, and distros to build
-   - Downloads cloud images for each enabled distro
+   - Downloads cloud images for each enabled distros
    - Customizes VMs with virt-customize (qemu-guest-agent, CloudInit, etc.)
    - Converts VMs to templates
    - Cleans up temporary resources